Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Generate server config

 We are then set to start configuring the WireGuard server.
-The config files are generally stored in /etc/wireguard folder.
+The config files are generally stored in the /etc/wireguard folder.
 Create a new configuration file called wg0.conf in that folder.

 sudo nano /etc/wireguard/wg0.conf